ScientificC/cmathl/docs/source/diff.rst

    has a discontinuity at :data:`x`, or is undefined for values greater than :data:`x`.

-   This function is equivalent to calling :func:`deriv_forward` with a negative step-size.
+   This function is equivalent to calling :func:`cml_deriv_forward` with a negative step-size.

 Examples